kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 In large-scale motion (where the pressure gradient is small), the second term is the dominant forcing where the lower-troposphere westerly/esterly is characterized by boundary layer top convergence/divergence.
 Such boundary-top convergence/divergence will further lead to the downward/upward motion in the lower troposphere.
 In the off-equatorial region, Severdrup balance (negative planetary PV advection balanced by stretching) is the main cause of the lower-troposphere vertical motion.

 :::{note}
-Severdrup balance has also been applied to explain
+Severdrup balance has also been applied to explain the stationary Rossby wave response such as the monsoon-desert mechanism proposed by Dr. Brian Hoskins back in 1980s.
 :::